-A person is considered to have the strongest connection with the economic territory in which they physically reside.
-In the broadest sense, the total population consists of either all usual residents of the country (the usually resident, or de jure population) or all persons present in the country (the de facto population) at a particular time.
+Persons are considered to have the strongest connection with the economic territory in which they physically reside.
+In the broadest sense, the total population consists of either all usual residents of the country (the usually resident or de jure population) or all persons present in the country (the de facto population) at a particular time.